roynozoa/jfood/README.md

 # JFood Application

+JFood is a food ordering app based on Java and using Spring Boot frameork

-Aplikasi JFood merupakan aplikasi pembelian makanan berbasis Java Muhammad Adisatriyo Pratama - 1706986031
+Muhammad Adisatriyo Pratama